History of writing: Classical Greece and Rome

 Although Socrates argued that writing was an inferior means of transmission of learning (recounted in the Phaedrus), his dialogues were preserved as written works authored by Plato.
-Havelock also connects the philosophical work of Plato, Socrates, and Aristotle with literacy, as it enabled the development of critical thinking via the analysis of permanent texts written both by the author and their peers.
-Aristotle wrote treatises and lectures which were the core of education at the Lyceum, along with the may volumes collected in the Lyceum's library.
+Havelock connects the philosophical work of Plato, Socrates, and Aristotle with literacy, as literacy enabled the development of critical thinking via the analysis of permanent texts written both by authors and by their peers.

+Aristotle wrote treatises and lectures which provided the core of education at the Lyceum, along with the many volumes collected in the Lyceum's library.
 The Stoics and Epicureans also wrote and taught during the same period in Athens, although their works survive only in fragments.

-Greek writers were the founders of many other fields of knowledge.
+Greek writers founded many other fields of knowledge.
 Herodotus and Thucydides, who wrote in 5th-century BC Athens, are considered founders of the Western historiographical tradition, incorporating genealogy and mythic accounts into systematic investigations of events.
 Thucydides developed a more critical, neutral history through greater examination of documents, transcription of speeches, and interviews.
-During the same period, Hippocrates authored several works codifying what was known within the field of medicine.
+During the same period, Hippocrates authored several works codifying contemporary knowledge within the field of medicine.
 The works of Galen, a Greek physician living in Rome during the 2nd century AD, were important in European medical practice through the Renaissance.
-Hellenized writers in Egypt also produced compendia of knowledge using the resources of the Library of Alexandria, such as Euclid's Elements, which remains a standard reference work in geometry.
+Hellenized writers in Egypt produced compendia of knowledge using the resources of the Library of Alexandria, such as Euclid's Elements, which remains a standard reference work in geometry.
 Ptolemy's Almagest, an astronomy treatise, was used throughout the Middle Ages.

-Roman scholars continued the practice of writing compendia of knowledge, including Varro, Pliny the Elder, and Strabo.
+Roman scholars,including Varro, Pliny the Elder, and Strabo, continued the practice of writing compendia of knowledge.
 While much of Roman accomplishment was in material culture of construction, Vitruvius documented much of the contemporary practice to influence design until today.
 Agriculture also became an important area for manuals, such as Palladius's compendium.
 Numerous manuals of rhetoric and rhetorical education that were to influence future generations also appeared, such as the anonymous Rhetorica ad Herennium, Cicero's De Oratore and Quintilian's Institutio Oratoria.